Aricg/PackStackSandBox/README.md

     git clone git@github.com:Aricg/PackStackSandBox.git && cd PackStackSandBox

-Modify Vagrantfile.yml to reflect the name on your bridge and the ips you want to give the virtualbox instnaces
+Modify Vagrantfile.yml to reflect the name off your workstations bridge and the ips you want to give the virtualbox instnaces

     bridge: docker0
     controller: